datapartnership/lebanon-economic-monitor/notebooks/crop-growing-status/README.md

 :::
 ::::

+## Sharepoint Data

+The aggregate data in admin0, 1, 2 and 3 level, along with the maps and charts are available in the Sharepoint: [link](https://worldbankgroup.sharepoint.com/:f:/r/teams/DevelopmentDataPartnershipCommunity-WBGroup/Shared%20Documents/Projects/Data%20Lab/Lebanon%20Economic%20Analytics/Data/crop-growing-stages?csf=1&web=1&e=xAIolt) - accessible from internal network.

 ## Potential Application

 Above products provides an important starting point for continuous monitoring of the crop planting status.
 Continuous monitoring could inform the following assessments: